prahahackers24/scaffold/README.md

 What can be improved?

-- **Cross chain campaigns -** Currently each campaign lives on a single chain.
+- **Cross-chain campaigns -** Currently, each campaign lives on a single chain.
 We are investigating the possibility of making campaigns cross-chain.
-This means executing the swap function on each chain similtaniously.
+This means executing the swap function on each chain simultaneously.
 Is it possible to have an EigenLayer AVS that validates data across different chains?
-- **Filter our potential malicious actors -** Use new AVS to filter on donation creators (only accept legitimate fundraisers)
+- **Filter out potential malicious actors -** Use new AVS to filter donation creators (only accept legitimate fundraisers).

 ## Team